 The neuroCare Group Groningen occupies a special position among the mental health care institutions and psychology practices in the Northern Netherlands because of our vision on psychological health and the related expertise.
 Within our institution, a personal approach is paramount.
 This also applies to our treatments, which are entirely tailored to someone’s individual needs.
 At the same time, we are a modern, innovative and renowned institution that offers a wide range of new and proven effective treatments.
 For example, the institution was one of the first in the Netherlands to apply neurofeedback as a treatment method (1998).
 Since then, we have developed a great deal of expertise in this area, particularly with regard to ADHD and autism.
 Also in the field of other treatment programs such as ACT, CBASP, Mindfulness, rTMS and heart coherence training (HCT) we are pioneers.
 Characteristic for us and certainly compared to other small institutions, is our very wide choice of treatment options.
 From our care program we can use all these angles to come to a customized treatment, – simple if possible, complex if necessary – with the aim of: more self-confidence and more personal effectiveness in study, work, relationships and in the realization of personal values.
 In addition, you can expect us to be knowledgeable, passionate about our work and to show commitment to our clients.
 This is precisely why we want to be a small institution: we like short lines of communication and personal contact in which the interests of you are paramount.
 To support our services, the institution has a fully-fledged laboratory with advanced, high-quality neuropsychological, psycho-physiological and neurophysiological research facilities.

-You can register with neuroCare Groningen by means of a referral from the general practitioner, company doctor, psychiatrist, medical specialist or geriatric specialist.
-You can also make an appointment on your own initiative.
-However, a referral is compulsory if you wish to claim reimbursement from your health insurer.
+You can register with neuroCare Groningen by means of a BGGZ or SGGZ referral from a general practitioner, company doctor, psychiatrist, medical specialist or specialist geriatrics doctor.
+You can also register without a referral, but the costs of the appointment and the possible subsequent treatment process are entirely at your own expense.
+A BGGZ / SGGZ referral is mandatory if you want to claim (partial) reimbursement from your health insurer.

-To make an appointment for an intake consultation, please contact the secretariat.
-Registration is possible by contacting us by telephone or by sending us an e-mail.
-In the latter case, we advise you to avoid privicay-sensitive information as much as possible, e.g. by using only the following subject line “request for an introductory interview by 06 …………………… (your 06 number)”.
-If you choose to register via e-mail, we will contact you as soon as possible after receipt of your message.
+Registration without a referral is possible by contacting the secretariat by telephone or by sending an e-mail.
+In the latter case, we advise you to avoid privacy-sensitive information as much as possible, for example by only using the following subject line “request an intake interview by 06- ………… .. (your 06-number)”.
+If you choose to register by e-mail, we will contact you as soon as possible after receiving your message.

-The first actual contact with you will take place during an introductory meeting.
-This is an informal and (for you) free meeting with the aim of informing you about the institution and about our treatment options and at the same time to gain insight into the problem or complaint for which you are looking for help.
+The first actual contact with you will take place during an intake interview.
 If it concerns insured care, you must be in possession of a referral letter from your general practitioner, company doctor or psychiatrist.
 If a request for help is in line with our treatment options, it is usually decided to make a follow-up contact.
 If a request for help does not match our treatment options, we will look for more appropriate help in consultation with you or you will be referred back to your referrer/general doctor.

-If the introductory interview leads to a follow-up contact, an intake interview will be scheduled for you.
-The purpose of this interview is to carefully map out the request for help.
+The purpose of the intake interview is to carefully map out the request for help.
 In the case of Specialist mental healthcare, an extensive (neuro-) psychological examination is sometimes also carried out, whether or not in combination with a neurophysiological examination (QEEG).